Impromptu public speaking topics

 Possibilities are everywhere once you consciously look.

-10+ themed sets of impromptu speech topics fresh from the creative, wild and whacky department!
+10+ themed sets of impromptu public speaking topics fresh from the creative, wild and wacky department!

-If you're looking for inspiration for your public speaking class or you need table topics for Toastmasters, click up the link now.
+If you're looking for inspiration for your public speaking class or you need table topics for Toastmasters, these are fun.

-For further impromptu speaking practice ideas read my 'free word games' page.
-While the activities here are drama based you'll find them applicable and FUN!
-These are especially useful if you're a teacher looking for ideas to help you plan impromptu public speaking lessons for your class.
+While some of these activities are drama based you'll find all 10 of them useful and FUN!
+They are especially good if you're a teacher looking for ideas to help you plan impromptu public speaking lessons for your class.